OHCA Policies and Rules

 (ix) The specific ALS assistance provided along with amount and duration of each type of assistance is based upon the member's assessed need for service assistance and is specified in the ALC's service plan that is incorporated as supplemental detail into the ADvantage comprehensive person-centered service plan.
 The ADvantage case manager in cooperation with ALC professional staff, develops the person-centered service plan to meet member needs.
 As member needs change, the person-centered service plan is amended consistent with the assessed, documented need for change in services.

-(x) Placement, or continued placement of an ADvantage member in an ALC, is inappropriate when any one (1) or more of the conditions exist.
+(x) Placement, or continued placement of an ADvantage member in an ALC, is inappropriate when any one (1) or more of the conditions in I through IV exist.

 (I) The member's needs exceed the level of services the center provides.
 Documentation must support ALC efforts to provide or arrange for the required services to accommodate participant needs.